rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

   Instance "CDB1", status READY, has 1 handler(s) for this service...
 The command completed successfully
 ````
-You may not see that the Services were restarted and it can take up to 5 minutes before all services have been registered again.
+Check to see if your services were restarted.
+It can take up to 5 minutes before all services have been registered again.
 If you want to speed this up, login to the CDB1 using SQL*Plus and execute the command 'alter system register;'.

-Once all the PDB services are available, specifically the PDB1 service, you can continue with the exercise.
+Once all the listener services are available, specifically the 'pdb1' service, you can continue with the exercise.

 4. Connect to **CDB1**

 ````
-<copy>sqlplus /nolog
-connect sys/oracle@localhost:1523/cdb1 as sysdba</copy>
+<copy>sqlplus sys/oracle@localhost:1523/cdb1 as sysdba</copy>
 ````

 5. Register the Services